Power Query: Examples

+Assertions and datatypes

+Variables are not typed in Power Query.
+Instead, an expression can have a type assertion which will evaluate to an error when the expression does not evaluate to a value compatible with the assertion.
+Assertions can be preceded by nullable to include null in the allowed values.

+Comments

+Power Query supports the C block (/* ... */) and C line (// ...) comments.

 DirectQuery

 In Power BI, use of M-code is somewhat limited in DirectQuery, as opposed to Import which has all capabilities.
-This is due to the requirement that M-code in DirectQuery has to be translated into SQL at runtime.
+This is due to the requirement that M-code in DirectQuery has to be translated from DAX into SQL and then into the data source's native query language (if it isn't SQL) upon user interaction with the data.

 Query Folding

-Query Folding is the ability for a Power Query to be transformed into a single query at the data source (for example in Transact SQL).
+Query Folding is the ability for the Power Query steps to be transpiled into a single query at the data source (for example in Transact SQL).
 As such, Query Folding works like a traditional ETL process, and enables working on the data before loading.
 Query Folding is not always supported.
+Steps like filtering, selecting columns and simple SQL arithmetic are supported.
+Steps like creating index and appending or merging non foldable sources with foldable sources are not.
 Folding indicators (such as folding, not folding, might fold, opaque, unknown) might indicate up to which step a query might fold.
 Non-folding queries will have to be performed on the client-side.
 The order of queries can determine how many of the steps which get folded.

+Connectors

+A connector in power query is a library which enables queries to connect to a datasource.
+End users of Power BI can write custom connectors in the Power Query language.
+If a user is the owner/maintainer of the datasource technology they can request Microsoft certify their connector and include it in future releases of Power Bi after the review of the code.
+Connectors that are not certified can still be shared with other people who enable developer mode in Power Bi, or by Power Bi online domain administrators.